azsel27/dp-wag/README.md

 The cooccurrence_window variable in the statistics section determines how close anchor words must be in order to be counted.
 Setting this to -1 will make the full post the co-occurrence window.

+## wordchipper-fixer.py

+This is a short script that transforms output from the wordchipper into a form that the script can use.
+Its configuration is dictated by the fixer_config.ini file.

+## cross-community-insights.py

+This is a short, very unrefined script designed to take in the shared partition file output from dp-wag.py and output the most common pairs of words in that dataset.
+Currently, its config is hard-coded into the script.

 ## Usage
 First, set any appropriate variables in the config.ini file.
 Then,